YichaoOU/Set_cover_tools/README.md

 ### What is motif selection?

-Motif selection is a part of the motif discovery problem.
-The input is a list of motifs and the output is a small set of biologically relevant motifs.
+The motif selection problem seeks to identify a minimal set of regulatory motifs that characterize sequences of interest (e.g. ChIP-seq binding regions).

 ### The set cover algorithms

 1. Greedy approach

-This algorithm is developed by Rami.
+This algorithm is developed by Rami Al-Ouran.
 I created a wrapper for his code inside the Greedy folder.

 Al-Ouran, Rami, et al. "Discovering gene regulatory elements using coverage-based heuristics."
 IEEE/ACM transactions on computational biology and bioinformatics 15.4 (2018): 1290-1300.